nana0211/SPACEDATAVIZTUTORIAL/README.md

-# SPACE Data convert Website Usage Guide
+# SPACE Data Convert Website Usage Guide

 Welcome to our website!
 This guide will walk you through the steps to upload a JSON file, select the desired data columns, and download the data as a CSV file.